gmacario/gmacario.github.io/_drafts/2022-04-04-arneis-dev-cw13.md

 ### ARNEIS final report submitted to the OpenCV Spatial AI Contest

-It was a long and bumpy journey, but eventually we made it!
+It was a long and bumpy journey, but we eventually made it!

 ![image](https://user-images.githubusercontent.com/75182/160729999-c74c061b-531a-4fd3-90f2-1698ac249818.png)

+I express my warm thank to my friends [Alessandro](https://github.com/alv67) and [Gianluca](https://github.com/gteti) who walked with me in this journey, and apologize all for the harsh comments I made on some [Issues](https://github.com/B-AROL-O/ARNEIS/issues) or [Pull Requests](https://github.com/B-AROL-O/ARNEIS/pulls).

+Luckily for me GitHub - contrarily to other Social Media such as [Twitter](https://twitter.com/gpmacario) - allows authors to edit their comments afterwards, so as soon as I happen to read something which I wrote but does not reflect my actual thought and may be mis-interpreted, I will reserve the right to change it :-)

 ### ARNEIS OpenCV submission video